 Instances that use Amazon EBS volumes as their root devices can be quickly stopped and started.
 When an instance is stopped, the compute resources are released and you are not billed for instance usage.
 However, your root partition Amazon EBS volume remains and continues to persist your data, and you are charged for Amazon EBS volume usage.
 You can restart your instance at any time.
 Every time you start your instance, Amazon EC2 charges a one-minute minimum for instance usage, and thereafter charges per second for instance usage.

 Before stopping an instance, make sure it is in a state from which it can be restarted.
 Stopping an instance does not preserve data stored in RAM.

 Performing this operation on an instance that uses an instance store as its root device returns an error.

-For more information, see Stopping Instances in the Amazon Elastic Compute Cloud User Guide.
+For more information, see Stop and start your instance in the Amazon EC2 User Guide.